Jordan Coelho, Ph.D. Student

 I am a Louisiana native who attended Louisiana State University for college.
 I completed the Interdisciplinary Studies program with minors in Biology, Chemistry, and Oceanography & Coastal Sciences while working in the Thrash Lab.
 My undergraduate research was heavily focused on assisting with culturing efforts along coastal Louisiana and characterizing a few of our key isolates.
 This combination of interdisciplinary studies and aquatic microbiology research was eye opening and played a paramount role in my decision to pursue a graduate education.
 Since graduating in 2017, I have decided to stay on as a Ph.D. student in the Thrash lab.
 My graduate work is currently focused on comparative genomics of the SAR11 subgroup III.
 I also have been able to spend some time working on course development for CURE labs that allow first-semester freshmen to gain valuable research experience.
 In my free time, I enjoy spending time with my pup, camping, hiking, reading, and discovering the best brunch spots in town.

 I was born and raised in Orange County, Southern California.
 I managed to complete undergraduate studies at UC San Diego in spite of being constantly tempted with beautiful weather, epic surf, and easy ocean access.
 Afterwards, I worked as a Research Assistant for Monica J. Carson at The Scripps Research Institute on microglial gene expression in central nervous system disease.
 Switching gears after deciding to work on microbes, I attended UC Berkeley for graduate school in the lab of John D. Coates.
 Grad work included bioelectrochemical reduction of perchlorate, a major contaminant of groundwater in the United States, isolation of novel perchlorate reducing microorganisms, and side projects involving anaerobic oxidation of Fe(II) and U(IV).
 I then postdoc’d with Stephen J. Giovannoni at Oregon State University, focusing on a variety of topics on the evolution and genomics of SAR11, the most abundant marine bacteria.
-I’m now focused on investigating the function and ecology of coastal microorganisms.
+My current interests are reflected in our research program which investigates the function and ecology of microorganisms from a variety of aquatic environments, including coastal and open ocean systems.
 See our Research page for more.
-I’m an enthusiastic surfer, diver, and crossfitter, and I also co-host a free online microbiology seminar series with Lizzy Wilbanks and David Baltrus over at MicroSeminar.
+I’m an enthusiastic surfer and diver, and I also co-host a free online microbiology seminar series with Lizzy Wilbanks and David Baltrus over at MicroSeminar.
 Cameron’s interview with People Behind the Science Google Scholar

 Hello, its Britney, but you can call me Brit.
 I was born and raised in small town Louisiana.
 I love to sing and dance, but since joining the Thrash lab I have found my new calling: lab safety.
 Have you ever seen those crazy videos and stories about labs blowing up?
 Well its my job to make sure that the Thrash lab members stay safe and continue to brush up on their dance moves (Hot damn!).
 Ever wondered what the proper lab PPE looks like, look no further than my photo.
 Cheers to a successful start in the lab and I can’t wait to keep learning new lab skills though my hands don’t move too well 😦 .